The table of contents may be found here.

-Among the traces left by the Ancestral Pueblo People are petroglyphs.
+Among the traces left by the Ancestral Puebloans are petroglyphs.
 These are markings etched into stone, found scattered throughout the southwestern United States.
 A large number of petroglyphs are found on the eastern escarpment of the Cerros del Rio near the village of La Cieneguilla.

 La Cieneguilla petroglyphs.
 35.605N

 The petroglyphs in this area are on hawaiite that has a thick weathering film, known as desert varnish.
-When the surface is pounded with a heavy tool, the desert varnish is removed and the lighter rock beneath exposed.
+When the surface is pounded with a heavy tool, the desert varnish is removed and the lighter rock beneath is exposed.
 Such petroglyphs can be roughly dated from the extent to which fresh desert varnish has begun to form over the petroglyphs, and this establishes that the petroglyphs were etched by Ancestral Puebloans.

 I know little about petroglyph iconography.
-But then, so do archaeologists, who have a number of conflicting notions about
+But then, neither do archaeologists, who have a number of conflicting notions about